bbugyi200/cookie/README.md

 ## Configuration File

-The `cookie` script looks for a configuration file at `$XDG_CONFIG_HOME/cookie/config`.
+The configuration file can be found at `$XDG_CONFIG_HOME/cookie/config`.
 The following options are available:

 ``` ini
 # The target file will be initialized in a location relative to this directory